slippy-idk/SIR-MODAL/Documents/PullRequest-Template.md

 You only need to specify this once.
 The matter of which if the PR is still `ongoing` or `awaiting` can be judged by the responses to the PR and the changes can be made accordingly then.
 You can specify this through making a section in your post about the status or use the labels.
 Labels would be more benefical.
 At the end of a PR, a `completed` label will be attached to the PR.

+## Issue linking:
+Please link an active issue to your pull request if applicable.

 ### Note:
 This is subject to change.